zramsay/eris-cli/docs/deploying-advanced-smart-contracts-to-a-chain.md

 Now you'll make a file in this directory.
 Let's assume that is called `GSFactory.sol` and has the following contents displayed above.

-This is a slightly more advanced set of contracts than that we used in the [getting started tutorial](/getting-started).
+This is a slightly more advanced set of contracts than that we used in the [getting started tutorial](/docs/getting-started).
 Also, now we have multiple contracts we are going to handle.

 What do these contracts do?
 Well, they aren't terribly interesting we know.
 The first contract, the `GSContract`, merely `gets` and `sets` a value which is an unsigned integer type.
 The second contract, the `GSFactory`, merely makes a new `GSContract` when `create` is called or it returns the address of the most recent contract created when `getLast` is called.

 # Fixup your epm.yaml
-//// THIS IS A LOT OF DUPLICATE WITH THE `tutorials/getting-started.md`

 Next we need to make an epm.yaml.
 It should look like this: